Andrettin/Wyrmsun/readme.txt

 - AI mercenaries now properly attack.
 - Improved glider movement code.
 - New glider sounds (by b_o).
+- Fixed a bug which caused human player-owned mercenaries to attack automatically (this is supposed to happen only to AI-controlled mercenaries).
+- Fixed a bug which caused three extra mercenaries to be granted at scenario start if there is a mercenary unit present (this is supposed to happen only when the mercenaries are hired at the mercenary camp).

 * Upgrades
 - Fixed an issue which caused already-researched upgrades to be researchable again after a game being loaded.